rhortensius/gaze_blink/README.md

 •	**Updating the eyes:**

 Cozmo's eyes are bitmaps and stored in several folders (eyes_blink, eyes_image, std_eyes_image, costum).
 These images are called in the script.
 The images are shown on the screen 5 times for 200ms.
-This can be adapated by changing the following lines:
+This can be adapted by changing the following lines:

 ```
  num_loops = 5    # Increase the number of blinks here.
 This is 5 blinks in a loop